-2) Halleck Interferers / Lee is Sick - Command Paralysis - If this result occurs, the indicated player subtracts 1 from all his initiative die rolls in the Action Cycle of the current turn.
+3) Lee is Sick - Command Paralysis - If this result occurs, the Confederate player subtracts 1 from all his initiative die rolls in the Action Cycle of the current turn.
 The Confederate player wins tied initiative die rolls after the subtraction.
+If playing with the multiplayer communication rules, CSA commanders may not communicate this turn.

-3) Richmond Garrison and roll for Beauregard - Confederate player receives the next installment from the Richmond Garrison Track.
+4) Richmond Garrison and roll for Beauregard - Confederate player receives the next installment from the Richmond Garrison Track.
 Place the unit on the southern edge of the SJW map.
 In addition, each time the Confederate player receives a Richmond Garrison unit, roll a die.
 On a roll of one, place the Beauregard leader from All Green Alike (SJW II) with the incoming garrison unit and from that point forward, Beauregard shall act as a corps commander for all Richmond Garrison units (Treat Beauregard as a 2-4 leader not at 2/1-4 leader).
 In addition to being activated by Beauregard, Richmond Garrison units may participate in any activate corps leader or corps assault action with any Confederate corps leader except for Stuart.
 Richmond Garrison units may attach to any other CSA unit.
 If all Richmond Garrison units have been received, then treat as Raspberry Raid.

-4) Raspberry Raid - The lack of Richmond Garrison forces has emboldened General Dix to move on Richmond.
+5) Raspberry Raid - The lack of Richmond Garrison forces has emboldened General Dix to move on Richmond.
 Roll a die to determine the number of victory points lost by the Confederate player.
-The Confederate player may subtract one from the die roll for each Richmond Garrison unit it removes from the map (of at least 4 MPs) prior to rolling the die provided that the unit has not been attached, has at least 3 manpower and is south of the Potomac river.
+The Confederate player may subtract one from the die roll for each Richmond Garrison unit it removes from the map prior to rolling the die provided that the unit has not been attached, has at least 3 manpower and is south of the Potomac River.

-1 or less = 0 pts.
+- 1 or less = 0 pts.
 2 = 5 pts.
-3 = 10 pts 4 = 20 pts 5 = 30 pts 6 = 40 pts If the CSA players elects to return units and Beauregard is on the map then remove him from play.
+3 = 10 pts 4 = 20 pts

+- 5 = 30 pts

+- 6 = 40 pts

+If the CSA players elects to return units and Beauregard is on the map then remove him from play.
 If the CSA player has elected to delay the entry of the Richmond Garrison per 3.0 below, such units are still deemed to have entered the game for purposes of whether this random event occurs.
+Units removed may not reenter the game as Richmond Garrison reinforcements.

-5) Confederate Ammunition Train - Confederate player replenishes his units' ammunition.
-Units north of the Potomac may not receive ammo if either or the Potomac River is unfordable and has not been bridged above or if the Union Player controls either The Potomac River or the Shenandoah Valley (see Rule 19).
+6) Confederate Ammunition Train - Confederate player replenishes up to seven lost ammo points.
+Units north of the Potomac may not receive ammo if either The Potomac River or the Shenandoah Valley is Union Controlled (see Rule 19 and 13.3).

-6) Spy - Both players roll a die.
+7) Spy - Both players roll a die.
 The higher roll receives spy information.
 If tied, the side which has the closest cavalry unit to the other side's commanding general gains the benefit.
-Add one to the Union player's die roll if Lee is north of the Potomac River.
-Add one to the Confederate player dies roll if the current Army of the Potomac commanding general (Hooker or Meade) is currently south of the Potomac River.
+CSA subtracts 1 if Lee is north of the Potomac, USA subtracts 1 if its current Army Commander (Hooker / Meade) is south of the Potomac.
+Tie goes to closest enemy cavalry to Lee or Hooker/Meade (CSA wins if same distance).
 Effects: